dig-Eds-cat/digEds_cat/.github/CONTRIBUTING.md

 #### Creative Commons License

-The values `yes`, `partially` or `no` are used to specify if the digital edition is protected by a Creative Commons License.
+The values `yes`, `partly` or `no` are used to specify if the digital edition is protected by a Creative Commons License.

 #### Open Source/Open Access